-Good Ol’ Boys is the story of Willie Foster Sellers, the South’s most prolific bank robber, and his connections to the Dixie Mafia in Greenville, SC.
+Good Ol’ Boys is the story of Willie Foster Sellers, the South’s most prolific bank robber, and his connections to the Dixie Mafia in Greenville, South Carolina.
 For more, read the show notes or listen to the episode above.

 The Dawson Gang